 Yet, they are steadfast in their determination to make the venue work for everybody.
 Even before the pandemic, Hawkes wrote a business plan that stressed the need to diversify.
 “At first, the city was concerned that we were creating just another nightclub,” says Hawkes.
 “Now they see that it is a real community gathering place.”

 That sense of community goes way back.
 “I was brought to this place by my grandparents to see movies after a trip to the ice cream shop,” Hawkes says, laughing.
-“I never thought that one day I’d be running the place.”
+“I never thought that one day we’d be running the place.”

 Martin lives in the same neighborhood.
 “I found myself coming in here at weekends, cleaning and checking on things.
 I have a vested interest in making it work.”